MamaInACoding/hexlet-git/INFO.md

-git is awsome
+new text
-new line
+experiments with amend